Glareone/AZ-204-Microsoft-Azure-Developer/README.md

 # Azure CLI Tips:
 ## Azure CLI with bash syntax
+**To use az module you have to install it first!
+It has all commands which Azure PowerShell provides**

 * Azure bot can help you to find information about anything from Azure World:
 `azure find KEY_WORD` - to find anything tied with your keyword, i.e. `azure find "blob storage create"` or `azure find blob-storage-create` (first example with quotes usually works better)